Social Network Heterogeneity Promotes Depolarization of Multidimensional Correlated Opinions: Vanishing threshold on social networks

+where $\lambda_c^\mathrm{MF}$ corresponds to the mean-field threshold Eq.~\eqref{eq:threshold_MF}.
 This result, recovered also in epidemic spreading~\cite{boguna_epidemic_2002, boguna_absence_2003} and synchronization phenomena~\cite{ichinomiya_frequency_2004, lee_synchronization_2005}, indicates that, if the degree fluctuations are very large, the threshold can become negligibly small.
 In the particular case of scale-free networks~\cite{Barabasi:1999}, with a power-law degree distribution $P(k) \sim k^{-\gamma}$, for $\gamma \le 3$ the second moment $\av{k^2}$ diverges for an infinitely large network and therefore $\lambda_c^\mathrm{HMF}$ tends to zero.
-In the present modeling framework, this result implies that, if the underlying social network is characterized by such realistic topology, any non-zero value of social influence can lead the system from polarization to consensus.
-Thereby, afar from the thermodynamic limit $N \to \infty$, the more heterogeneous the underlying social network, the smaller the expected threshold for the depolarization of the system.
+In the present modeling framework, this result implies that, if the underlying social network is characterized by such topology, any non-zero value of social influence can lead the system from polarization to consensus.
 On the other hand, for $\gamma > 3$ we obtain that $\av{k^2}$ converges to a constant and therefore $\lambda_c^\mathrm{HMF} > 0$.
-Thus, a nonzero threshold is obtained for weakly heterogeneous networks, even in the thermodynamic limit.
+Thus, a finite threshold is obtained for weakly heterogeneous networks, even in the thermodynamic limit $N \to \infty$.

 It is worth stressing that the depolarization threshold can vanish only if interactions are mediated by an (infinitely large) broad-tailed social network, while the threshold is finite for other network topologies and in particular in the mean-field case, when all individuals are connected all-to-all.
-The only exception to this general behavior holds for a uniform conviction distribution ($P(\rho)$ with exponent $\alpha = 0$), where according to Eq.~\eqref{eq:threshold_MF}, $\lambda_c^\mathrm{MF}(\alpha=0)=0$.
-Indeed, at the mean-field level, the order parameter behaves for $\lambda \to 0$ as (see SM IA)
+The only exception to this general behavior holds for a uniform conviction distribution, $P(\rho) = 1$, defined in the interval $\left[ 0,1 \right]$, where according to Eq.~\eqref{eq:threshold_MF}, $\lambda_c^\mathrm{MF} = 0$.
+Indeed, at the mean-field level, the self-consistent equation Eq.~\eqref{eq:D-solution} reads

-In this special case of $\alpha = 0$ one can show that, for any degree distribution $P(k)$, a zero threshold is also recovered, indicating that a uniform conviction is a sufficient condition to obtain a vanishing threshold for any network structure; see SM IA.